Module 2: Carbon Markets & Carbon Offsets

 Forest carbon offset protocols in Canada

-The Federal Offset System includes regulations, protocols for different project types, and a public registry for tracking projects.
-As of August 2023, the only forest carbon projects that can be developed in Canada are on private land, reserves, treaty land, treaty settlement lands and aboriginal title land.
-This is because carbon projects on private land may follow any published protocol.
-Projects on ‘crown’ land must adhere to protocols published by the provincial or federal government.
+The Federal GHG Offset Credit System includes regulations, protocols for different project types, and a tracking system which includes a public registry of projects.
+Projects in the federal system must follow a federal protocol.
+As of August 2024, forest carbon projects can be developed on private land, reserves, modern treaty settlement lands, and aboriginal title land.

 Applicability: